LBNL-ETA/CyDER/dev/doc/userGuide/source/usage.rst

 Usage of CYMDIST as an FMU
 =============================

-The following items must be observed to import an FMU that contains CYMDIST:
+The following requirements must be met to import an run FMU that contains CYMDIST:

-1. ``Python 3.4`` must be installed.
+1. Python 3.4 must be installed.

-2. ``CYME`` version 7.2 must be installed.
+2. CYME version 7.2 must be installed.
 CYME can be downloaded from `www.cyme.com <https://www.cyme.com>`_.

 3. The CYMDIST Python API scripts directory must be added to the ``PYTHONPATH``.